AnkitCloudDev/Todo-List-Flutter-/README.md

 4. Goto to the root folder of the code and type: flutter build apk for Android or flutter build ios for ios

+#Install an APK on a device
+Follow these steps to install the APK on a connected Android device.

+From the command line:

+Connect your Android device to your computer with a USB cable.
+Enter cd <app dir> where <app dir> is your application directory.
+Run flutter install.

 ##Features of the APP: